osohq/oso/docs/content/any/guides/roles/_index.md

 ## Get started

-Continue on to the [getting started guide](./getting-started) to see how to add Oso roles to a Python application.
+Continue on to the [getting started guide](./getting-started) to see how to add Oso Roles to a Python application.

 {{% /ifLang %}}

 {{% ifLang "node" %}}

 ## Get started

+Continue on to the [getting started guide](./getting-started) to see how to add Oso Roles to a Node.js application.

 {{% /ifLang %}}